panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 type: post
 ---

-`React.useRef()` is a hook that creates mutable values persisted between component renderings and references DOM elements.
+In this post you'll learn how to use `React.useRef()` hook to create persisted mutable values (also known as references or refs), as well as access DOM elements.

-In this post, you'll learn how `useRef()` and refs (aka references) work in React.
-Interesting demos included.

 ```toc
 toHeading: 3